postgres/pgweb/dep/django-selectable/docs/contribute.rst

 Submit an Issue
 --------------------------------------

-The issues are also managed on `Bitbucket issue page <https://bitbucket.org/mlavin/django-selectable/issues>`_.
+The issues are also managed on `Github issue page <https://github.com/mlavin/django-selectable/issues>`_.
 If you think you've found a bug it's helpful if you indicate the version of django-selectable you are using the ticket version flag.
 If you think your bug is javascript related it is also helpful to know the version of jQuery, jQuery UI, and the browser you are using.